What Is Gaslighting—and How to Tell if You’re Experiencing It

 12 signs you are being gaslighted

-It can be difficult to recognize gaslighting while you’re still in the relationship since gaslighting depends on you not trusting your own feelings, perceptions, and reality, says Wyatt Fisher, PsyD, a clinical psychologist and relationship counselor in Boulder, Colorado.
+It can be difficult to recognize gaslighting while you’re still in the relationship since gaslighting depends on you not trusting your own feelings, perceptions, and reality, says Wyatt Fisher, PsyD, a licensed psychologist and author of the book Total Marriage Refresh.
 But that doesn’t mean it’s impossible and many people report that, like Natalie, they did have a sense that something was off.

 The important thing is relearning to trust yourself and your own intuition about the relationship, he says.
 Read through these signs and if they start to sound familiar, you may be experiencing gaslighting.
 (Note: It’s not just romantic relationships.
 You can also experience gaslighting from family members, coworkers, or toxic friends.)